wolstad/discordassistant/README.md

 Usage: `.debug`
 Ex: `.debug`

-## Note
+## Notes
-The time in identifier is a unique 5 character string associated with each time in.
+- The time in identifier is a unique 5 character string associated with each time in.
 Time in identifiers are used when updating and deleting existing time ins.
+- Users are automatically timed out when they go offline.